Battle of Pancorbo (816): Context

-The battle
+Battle

 Abd al-Karim ibn Abd al-Wahid ibn Mugit directed the incursion of 816 into Carolingian-allied Pamplona.
 There the Umayyad forces pillaged the valley of Orón.
 Velasco, the lord of Pamplona, pled for assistance from the Kingdom of Asturias and put together an army to face the Moors.

 The forces met near Pancorbo, where the battle lasted for thirteen days during which the Basques planned their defence in rough fords of rivers and ravines, blocking access with logs, trenches and pits dug with their own weapons, that the Córdobans could not get through.
 Finally, the Christian-Basque forces took the offensive and tried to cross the river but the Córdobans had sealed off the crossing and massacred them with swords and lances.
 The majority of the casualties died after falling off of the cliffs surrounding the battleground.
 With the subsequent rains, the joint Basque-Asturian force was found ill-prepared after all their defensive works had been destroyed.
 Velasco was killed, along with three other leaders of the Basque-Asturians, Garcia ibn Lubb (='son of Lupus'), who was Alfonso's maternal uncle, Sancho, "the best knight of Pamplona", and the pagan warrior Ṣaltān.
 Their forces were forced to withdraw.
 However, the Córdobans were equally in a difficult situation and despite being victorious much of their army deserted the field.